 Never make a fire near hay or straw stacks, dry bushes, bracken or undergrowth.
-Always clear an area of at least 10 feet (three meters) round the fireplace of all leaves, twigs, dry grass etc. Never make fire near the tent or stores.
+Always clear an area of at least 3 M round the fireplace of all leaves, twigs, dry grass etc. Never make fire near the tent or stores.
 Even a light wind can carry a spark to a considerable distance.
 Never leave embers at night.